Consensys/docs-template/docs/contribute/add-images.md

 - Use font **Roboto** for all text.
 - Use font sizes between 10–18.
-- Use [sentence-style capitalization](https://docs.microsoft.com/en-us/style-guide/capitalization) in labels and titles.
+- Use [sentence case](https://docs.microsoft.com/en-us/style-guide/capitalization) in labels and titles.

 #### Arrows and lines